rozensoftware/whip4brats/README.md

 The system consists of several components:

-- Windows service that monitors user time (brat-server) - written in Rust
+- Windows service that monitors user time and executes proper actions (brat-server) - written in Rust
-- TCP Command Server (Executor) - written in Rust
+- TCP Command Server (Executor or a bridge between service and user space) - written in Rust
 - Screen Locker - written in C++20
 - Whip4BratsGUI (Application for setting time and other parameters) - written in C# (.NET 7)
 - Whip4BratsSetup - VS project for creating Windows MSI.
 Microsoft Visual Studio Installer Projects Extension must be installed to be able to build the installer.